Price Per Square Foot: Why It Matters And How It’s Calculated

 You can calculate the average price per square foot in a neighborhood by taking the cost per square foot of a certain number of comparable homes, adding those costs up and dividing the total by the number of homes in the area.

 You might be better off focusing on the median price per square foot, which is the middle value of the price per square foot for comparable homes in the neighborhood.
-We’ll go over median price per square foot later on in the article.
+We’ll go over the median price per square foot later on in the article.

 Take the first step toward the right mortgage.